guilhermeafonsomb/bakery-api/README.md

 3. Install ``` docker-compose ```, it's important if you are in windows and using docker toll box, you need change the localhost to IP docker tollbox on ormconfig.json file;
 4. If

-## Develoment setup inside docker container
+## Development setup inside docker container

 1. To install all dev dependencies, run ``` yarn ``` in package.json directory;
 2. In your terminal on project directory, run ``` docker-compose up -d ``` ;
 3. In your terminal on project directory, run ``` yarn typeorm migration:run ``` ;

-## Develoment setup localhost
+## Development setup localhost

 1. To install all dev dependencies, run ``` yarn ``` in package.json directory;
 2. In your terminal on project directory, run ``` yarn typeorm migration:run ``` ;